 - Adhere to CDC guidelines for extended use or reuse of surgical or respirator masks.
 Typically, respirator masks should not be worn longer than 8 hours for extended use or reused more than 5 times.
 Use beyond these guidelines may interfere with the mask’s ability to protect the wearer from airborne viruses.

 Place Your Antiviral Face Mask Order With RB Medical Supply

-RB Medical Supply, a division of RB Sigma, LLC, is a top-tier medical supplier for COVID-19, providing a full line of high-quality, domestically made Personal Protective Equipment.
+RB Medical Supply, a division of RB Sigma, LLC, is a top-tier medical supplier, providing a full line of high-quality, domestically made Personal Protective Equipment.
 We offer surgical face masks, face shields, respirator masks and more -- all manufactured in the heart of Northeast Ohio in our own Mentor facility.
 We are passionate about protecting frontline workers and the population at large during this time of great need.
 You don’t need to compromise when it comes to protecting yourself and others from the spread of illness.
 View our selection and place your order today.